SoftUni-Internal/interactive-content/EN/01-Components/00-Lesson-Introduction.md

 - Initial module properties

 **4. Data Bindings & Templates**
-- From Model to View
+- From model to view
-- From View to Model
+- From view to model
 - Two-way data binding

 **5. Lifecycle Hooks**

 **6. Component Interaction**
-- From Parent to Child
+- From parent to child
-- From Child to Parent
+- From child to parent

 [/slide]